 Streetwear has decidedly taken off over the past few years.
 Just as big of a comeback have been 90s trends, both in the athleisure and grunge spheres.
 Granted that many Koreans prefer to keep it quiet subdued, with more conservative fits and classy pieces.
-But still are choosing to level up their personal style continuously, and it’s just incredible to see it.

 Regardless of what you prefer or feel most comfortable in, we’re sure you’ll find something for you.
 Here are our 10 Korean fashion trends for Spring 2021:

 A unisex fashion trend that has been quite popular in the last years is the ankle-length pant, and we have a feeling it will be even bigger this spring.

 Most people will already have a pair of ankle-length jeans in their closet.
 However, if denim is too stuffy to wear in your climate, go for loose pants made of more breathable fabric to give this Korean spring style a try.

 The boxy fit is a favorite amongst Koreans.
 It pairs great with nearly any top, from spaghetti straps to t-shirts or relaxed tops.
 You can also have your pick of shoes, as (depending on the style of the pant) these usually pair well with heels, sneakers, or even sandals.